ssec/polar2grid/doc/source/readers/abi_l1b.rst

     Night Microphysics
     ^^^^^^^^^^^^^^^^^^

-    The Cooperative Institute for Research in the Atmosphere (CIRA) has put together a complete guide on the Night Microphysics RGB image.
+    The Cooperative Institute for Research in the Atmosphere (CIRA) hosts various Quick Guides for common GOES-R ABI RGB recipes.
+Kevin Fuell of NASA SPoRT has put together a guide on the Night Microphysics RGB image.
     You can access the PDF
     `here <http://rammb.cira.colostate.edu/training/visit/quick_guides/QuickGuide_GOESR_NtMicroRGB_Final_20191206.pdf>`_.

     C01 through C06